mikoloxtra/marvelous-sage-059e1/content/pages/payment.md

       - title: Card
         subtitle: Online Payment with your ATM Card.
         price: '₦120,000'
-        details: >-
+        details: >
           *   Instant Payment with your card online.

           *   Only use this option if your delivery Address is Lagos/Ogun.

-          * Payment will be confrimed instntly and the item will be delivered within 24 hours.
+          *   Payment will be confirmed instantly and the item will be delivered within 24 hours.

+          *   **NOTE: Delivery outside Lagos attracts extra delivery fees from 3-5k Depending on the Location.**
         actions:
           - label: Order Now
             url: 'https://flutterwave.com/pay/popular-energy'